richelbilderbeek/cpp/content/CppArgv.md

 }
 ```

 [argv](CppArgv.md) contains the filename of the program itself at index
 zero and then the parameters the user gave when starting the executable.

-## Example
+## Example: show all command-line arguments

-This example shows all parameters a user entered.
+This example shows all command-line arguments:

 ```c++
 #include <iostream>